Gefiltafish/Animations/README.md

 ### `yarn cypress`

-Make sure you are running the project on localhost:3000
+Make sure you are already running the project on localhost:3000

 ### `yarn build`